-In my view it would be incorrect to say that AI can automate the Cyber Security decision making but AI and Machine learning will certainly reduce time-to-remediation and help organization in saving time to protect against Cyber attacks.
+In my view, it would be incorrect to say that AI can automate the Cyber Security decision making but AI and Machine learning will certainly reduce time-to-remediation and help the organization in saving time to protect against Cyber attacks.
 Behavior profiling and detecting unknown will be the area where AI and machine learning will contribute.
-Suitable Cyber security Strategy to use AI and Machine Learning will be the key.
+Suitable Cybersecurity Strategy to use AI and Machine Learning will be the key.

 AI enabled bad actors will be a major challenge to Cybersecurity.

 Companies are moving towards AI to overcome the growing demand of cybersecurity experts.

 Says Scott Schober, Pres/CEO of BVS, Author of Hacked Again, Cybersecurity Expert